rplusq/fork-benchmarks/README.md

 ## Considerations

 My Dockerfiles may have not been optimized, and Ganache kept crashing during the benchmark, so I just ran them locally on my machine so I could get these results.

+Tried using Alpine for the Ganache image, but it didn't have the uWS native module ganache depended on, so I moved to a a standard Node.js image `node:latest` that's based on Debian and had glibc